thelink2012/modloader/doc/Creating Your Own Plugin.md

  This event is called to uninstall a file that was previosly installed.

  The method should return **true** if the uninstall was successful and **false** otherwise.
+ If the uninstall wasn't successful the file will still be in 'installed' state.
  The return value is ignored for *CALLME* handlers.

 #### Update -- [optional] `void Update()`